aymench15/univ-app/README.md

 node server.js

-Backend will run on http://localhost:8800/
+The backend will be accessible at [http://localhost:8800/](http://localhost:8800/).

-✅ Start Frontend
+#### ✅ Start Frontend

-Go back to the root folder:
+Return to the root folder and execute:

 npm run dev